All Products

 Best practices

-• Asynchronous polling: When polling for the result of an asynchronous task, use a reasonable polling policy (such as polling every 3 seconds for the first 30 seconds, then increasing the interval) to avoid triggering rate limits.
+• Asynchronous polling: When polling for the result of an asynchronous task, we recommend using a reasonable polling policy (such as polling every 3 seconds for the first 30 seconds, then increasing the interval) to avoid triggering rate limits from frequent requests.

 • Parameter tuning: For key parameters that affect the results, such as strength, we recommend performing small-scale tests before going live to determine the optimal values for your scenario.

 • Image storage: The image URL returned by the API is valid for 24 hours.
-You should download and transfer the generated images to your own persistent storage service, such as Alibaba Cloud Object Storage Service (OSS), before they expire.
+Promptly download and transfer the generated images to your own persistent storage service, such as Alibaba Cloud Object Storage Service (OSS).

 Risk prevention